HowMuchDoINeed.co logo

 How to measure a bedroom for flooring?

-Follow the same steps as for any room: measure length and width, multiply, and add a little extra for wastage.
-If the room has alcoves or recesses, measure these separately and add them in.
+Same process as any other room: measure length and width, multiply, and add a little extra for wastage.
+If the bedroom has alcoves or recesses, measure those separately and add them into the total.

 How to measure a room for floor tiles?